danielyoureelewis/dictionary_group/README.md

 To use the WSD module as a seperate python module, copy it into your projects directory and import it like normal.
 The function get_def() takes a JSON object in the following format.

 {

-  "language":"English" //spa for Spanish and fra for French

-  "context":"A string of English words"
+  "language":"eng" //spa for Spanish and fra for French "context":"A string of English words"

-  "word":"of" //the word needs to be in the string but can be in the source language
+  "word":"of" //the word needs to be in the string but can be in the source language }

-}

 Dependencies (everything but glosbe can bt pip installed - it is just an API call):
 pywsd: used for various implementations of the Lesk algorithm https://github.com/alvations/pywsd
 spacy: Used for stemming mostly.
 English, Spanish, and French language models are required. https://spacy.io/
 NLTK: Used to get definitions required also for pywsd. http://www.nltk.org/
 OxfordDictionary: Used for definitions of stopwords. https://developer.oxforddictionaries.com/
 flask: used for server. http://flask.pocoo.org/
 request: used for server. http://docs.python-requests.org/en/master/
 glosbe: Used for non-english definitions. https://glosbe.com/